abuqiqi/QSim/README.md

 > matrix.[h/cpp]

 In `matrix.[h/cpp]`, we implement the matrix structure.
-The gate matrix of common quantum gates are recorded.
-Related operations, including matrix initialization, tensor-product, addition and multiplication are implemented.
+The gate matrices of common quantum gates are recorded in `static map<string, shared_ptr<Matrix>> MatrixDict`.
+Related operations, including matrix initialization, tensor product, addition and multiplication are implemented.

 The data type of the matrix elements can be set in `matrix.h` as follows.